June 2025

 August 2017

-1st patient recruited at University Health Network
+1st patient recruited at University Health Network into our retrospective CHARM study

 Our team of Clinical Research Coordinators recruited the first patients with hereditary cancer syndromes into the CHARM study during July of 2018, starting with Princess Margaret Cancer Centre and the rest of University Health Network.